Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-UltraPlot uses physical units for the `~ultraplot.gridspec.GridSpec` keywords `left`, `right`, `top`, `bottom`, `wspace`, `hspace`, `pad`, `outerpad`, and `innerpad`.
+UltraPlot uses physical units for the :class:`~ultraplot.gridspec.GridSpec` keywords `left`, `right`, `top`, `bottom`, `wspace`, `hspace`, `pad`, `outerpad`, and `innerpad`.
 The default unit (assumed when a numeric argument is passed) is `em-widths <https://en.wikipedia.org/wiki/Em_(typography)>`__.
 Em-widths are